Skip to main content

 Our goal is for you to reclaim the ability to carry out tasks that are important to you.
 Such an activity could be driving a car, reading the paper, recognizing faces, watching TV, playing cards or board games, cooking, and anything that matters in your life.

-As a member of the International Academy of Low Vision Specialists (IALVS) – a network of low vision optometrists – Dr. Steven Schoenbart intensively studied low vision care.
 We are committed to maximizing our patient’s vision and help them live their best lives.

 keep your eyes on the possible